Turkish lira plummets after Erdogan fires central bank chief - WTMJ

 Agbal was replaced by Sahap Kavcioglu, a banking professor who has argued for lower rates.
 Kavcioglu’s stance is in line with Erdogan’s stated preferences, but in contradiction to the usual economic thinking.

 Typically, higher interest rates shore up a currency and help combat inflation.
-Erdogan has argued the contrary, that the fight against Turkey’s painfully high inflation requires lower rates, not higher ones.
+Erdogan has argued the contrary, that high rates cause inflation.

 The market selloff in the lira and Turkish stocks reflect investor fears that interest rates are headed lower, said Maya Senussi, senior economist at Oxford Economics.
 She wrote in a research note that the Turkish central bank leadership “has been removed once too often, leaving the bank with no credibility” and that a surprise rate hike Thursday, “which we took as a good omen, appears to have overstepped President Erdogan’s tolerance limits.”

 Higher rates, while they support the currency and battle inflation, can constrain economic growth by raising the cost of borrowing for companies.
-Despite currency difficulties since mid-2018, Turkey was one of the few countries to post economic growth during 2020, when most struggled due to the pandemic.
-That was thanks to government stimulus, tax breaks and cheap credit from state-owned banks.
+Despite currency difficulties since mid-2018, Turkey was one of the few countries to post economic growth during 2020, thanks to government stimulus, tax breaks and cheap credit from state-owned banks.

 Growth in recent years, however, has been fueled by foreign credit and government stimulus, leaving the economy vulnerable, according to the International Monetary Fund.